tegonzalez/doc-collab/docs/mvp.md

     *   `folders`: Folder metadata and access controls
     *   `files`: File metadata, including dependency relationships
     *   `versions`: Version history and commit information

+3.  **Timezone Handling**
+    *   All dates are stored in UTC format in the database (ISO 8601)
+    *   Server-side date comparisons are performed using UTC
+    *   Dates are converted to the user's local timezone for display only
+    *   Admin CLI tools show timestamps in the local system timezone
+    *   Web UI shows timestamps in the browser's local timezone

 ## User Experience Flow